Agnos-Cloud/Agnos-Cloud/README.md

 ### Service

-A service is a logical representation of a microservice in a manner that does not change based on the host machine or environment.
+A service is a logical representation of a microservice.
-In other words, the way you programmatically interact with a service should remain the same even across different deployment environments or cloud service providers.

-The actual work in a service is done by a component.
+A service is a wrapper around resources (typically servers) that do the actual work of handling requests coming to the service.

+A service has a name with which it can always be referenced regardless of where its resources are located.

-A service may run multiple instances of a component to handle traffic spikes.
-This also implies that a service has a built-in load balancer.
+A service may run multiple instances of a resource to handle traffic spikes, which implies that it has a built-in load balancer.

-A service can have different components for different environments.
+A service can have different resources for different environments.

-A service can have different environment variables for different environments.
+A service can have different environment variables for various environments.

-A service has a name with which it can always be referenced.

 A service can have inputs.